The things you think about determine the quality of your mind.

 Eating better, more nutritious food is an excellent way to improve your focus.
 Especially when we’re busy and distracted, it’s not uncommon to grab anything that’s quick, easy, and tastes good.
 Unfortunately, this results in consuming a range of non-nutritious foods at a rapid pace.
 It’s much better to take the time to eat healthy.
 Here are a few foods that are excellent for the mind.

-- Green tea has been proven to boost memory and thinking abilities — and improve mood.
+- Green tea has been proven to boost memory and thinking abilities4 — and improve mood.

-- Full of omega-3 fatty acids, which boost brain activity and cognitive function, nuts are the perfect on-the-go snack for your brain.
+- Full of omega-3 fatty acids, which boost brain activity and cognitive function, nuts are the perfect on-the-go snack5 for your brain.

-- Blueberries are rich in antioxidants, making them perfect for avoiding the neurodegenerative diseases that may be associated with long-term brain fog.
+- Blueberries are rich in antioxidants, making them perfect for avoiding the neurodegenerative diseases6 that may be associated with long-term brain fog.

 Many of us tend to eat quickly as well, which can negatively impact how mindful we are on a day-to-day basis.
 Conscientious chewing and mindful eating practices can help bring thought back to the way we eat food.